Collective gene dynamics leave signatures of decision landscapes in cell fate coordinates: Introduction

+Inspired by the coarse-grained variables and phenomenological description of attractor networks, our model combines the pattern retrieval properties of modern Hopfield models with decision-making classes.
+Hopfield models are high-dimensional networks with stored patterns that act as attractor states \cite{hopfield1982neural,krotov2016dense,yampolskaya2025hopfield}.
+A growing body of work has developed the use of Hopfield networks as models of differentiation, with cell fates acting as the attractor states. \cite{lang2014epigenetic,fard2016not,pusuluri2017cellular,guo2017hopland,ikonomou2020vivo,yampolskaya2023sctop,smart2023emergent,karin2024enhancernet,boukacem2024waddington,grishechkin2025mathematical}.
+Our model relies extensively on the use of Hopfield-inspired order parameters, which provide consistent, interpretable cell fate coordinates for analyzing bulk and single-cell RNA-seq \cite{lang2014epigenetic,pusuluri2017cellular,ikonomou2020vivo,yampolskaya2023sctop,souza2026parameter}.
+Additionally, we introduce an extension of Hopfield networks that involves modular insertion of landscapes corresponding to different decision-making classes.
+Hopfield models typically have static attractors whereas actual cell fate transitions involve signals which destabilize attractors, causing bifurcations that can be described with landscapes and decision-making classes.

-To illustrate the interpretative power of our model , we predict the dynamics of differentiation corresponding to three classes of decision-making and identify signatures of each one.
-To search for these signatures in experiment, we calculate cell fate coordinates from time-series scRNA-seq data.
-In a dataset describing the maturation of mouse lung epithelial cells, we find evidence of a triple cusp class.
-In an analysis of mouse hematopoietic lineage tracing data, we see trajectories suggestive of double cusp and heteroclinic flip classes.
-These studies show that our model, combined with time series scRNA-seq data, can directly compare general decision-making classes to real transitions, revealing universal properties and relationships between cell fates.
+To illustrate the interpretative power of our model, we predict representative trajectories corresponding to three classes of decision-making, identify qualitative features unique to each class, and posit the presence of these class features in existing time series data.
+In the differentiation of mouse lung epithelial cells, we find trajectories suggesting a landscape containing an intermediate progenitor.
+In an analysis of mouse hematopoietic lineage tracing data, we see trajectories containing features of decision classes with different configurations of saddle points between attractors.
+Although further work is necessary, our preliminary studies are promising indicators that our model can bridge between scRNA-seq time series data and decision-making classes, and in doing so has the potential to universal properties of cell fate transitions.